Crocodile farming and trade

 The code does not apply to facilities where captive crocodiles are displayed for scientific exhibition or education purposes.

-To get the code of practice go to the Australian Government's Department of the Environment website.
+To get the code of practice go to the Australian Government's Department of Agriculture, Water and the Environment website.

 You need a permit to keep most native wildlife, including crocodiles.
 These permits are issued by the Parks and Wildlife Commission of the NT.

 Find out more about permits for keeping protected and prohibited wildlife.